 - Provides source to qualified individuals for comment period

-- Allows for open dialogue, as well as allowing vendors to improve system based on input
+- Allows for open dialogue, as well as allowing vendors to improve the system based on input

 - Provides maximum transparency, while maintaining source control code